-Anyone who thinks that they must suffer in sickness, disease, oppression, poverty, and the like is, at least unwittingly, succumbing to a selfish "works" mentality that supposes that they must pay the price, when in reality, Jesus paid the price.
+Anyone who thinks that he must suffer in sickness, disease, oppression, poverty, and the like is, at least unwittingly, succumbing to a selfish "works" mentality that supposes that he must pay the price, when in reality, Jesus paid the price.
 Or, that Jesus only figuratively conquered the devil at the cross, but not really, or not completely, or not yet, leaving us powerless against the devil and his works.

 The analogy to this would be those who think they must do penance for sins and live in constant, or at least repeated guilt and condemnation as Christians, only hoping that God will forgive them, with no assurance that he has yet.